 We analyze the tubular phase of self-avoiding anisotropic crystalline membranes.
 A careful analysis using renormalization group arguments together with symmetry requirements motivates the simplest form of the large-distance free energy describing fluctuations of tubular configurations.
 The non-self-avoiding limit of the model is shown to be exactly solvable.
 For the full self-avoiding model we compute the critical exponents using an epsilon-expansion about the upper critical embedding dimension for general internal dimension D and embedding dimension d.
 We then exhibit various methods for reliably extrapolating to the physical point (D=2,d=3).
 Our most accurate estimates are nu=0.62 for the Flory exponent and zeta=0.80 for the roughness exponent.

 Bowick, Mark and Travesset, Alex, "The Tubular Phase of Self-Avoiding Anisotropic Crystalline Membranes" (1998).
-Physics.
+Physics - All Scholarship.
 164.

 Harvested from Arxiv.org